 Meat is an important source of high biological value protein and other essential nutrients for life and for this reason, in moderate amount, it should not be missing from the diet of the individuals of each age group, especially children and senior citizens.

-“t is important to remember that a varied diet, inspired by the Mediterranean model, is best suited for the health of the organism, and this model also includes a moderate consumption of meat” – says Giorgio Calabrese, President of CNSA (National Food Security Committee) and Professor of Dietetics and Human Nutrition – After the alert launched by IARC (International Agency for Research on Cancer) several months ago it should be noted that the onset of tumors is derived from more individual, behavioral and environmental factors, among which should also be considered eating habits, and that the carcinogenic effect of meat is affected by the quantities consumed, cooking habits and processing”.
+“it is important to remember that a varied diet, inspired by the Mediterranean model, is best suited for the health of the organism, and this model also includes a moderate consumption of meat” – says Giorgio Calabrese, President of CNSA (National Food Security Committee) and Professor of Dietetics and Human Nutrition – After the alert launched by IARC (International Agency for Research on Cancer) several months ago it should be noted that the onset of tumors is derived from more individual, behavioural and environmental factors, among which should also be considered eating habits, and that the carcinogenic effect of meat is affected by the quantities consumed, cooking habits and processing”.
 Following the principle of moderation and adopting the right cooking methods, meat should therefore not be missing from the table, from two to three times a week.
 “Consuming lean cuts of meat and avoiding direct flame cooking is the best way to take this food during the week and should be alternated with more abundant amounts of fruits and vegetables, just as suggested by the Mediterranean Diet” – concludes Calabrese.
 “A proper and balanced diet not only ensures an optimal supply of nutrients, but also allows you to receive substances that play a preventive or protective role against certain diseases”.